Two plates of chicken shawarma and gyroTwo plates of chicken shawarma and gyro

 Chicken shawarma has its roots in the Levant, a region that includes countries like Iraq, Israel, Jordan, Lebanon, and Syria.
 While the origins of the dish are somewhat murky, shawarma is believed to have been developed as a way to cook meat slowly over the course of a day, given the lack of refrigeration in the region before the modern era.

-See also Chicken Quesadillas vs. Cheese Quesadillas
+See also Chicken Noodle Soup vs. Clam Chowder

 Shawarma is a popular street food in the Middle East and is often served in a pita bread wrap with vegetables and a variety of sauces.
 The dish has gained popularity in other parts of the world, including Europe and North America, where it is often served in fast-food restaurants and food trucks.